frusal/frusal-tutorial-angular/README.md

 Building an [Angular] application to access [frusal.com] workspace.

-There are tutorials for other environments available, see [React Tutorial] and [Node Tutorial].
+There are tutorials for other environments available, see [React Tutorial] and [Node.js Tutorial].

 In this tutorial we are going to build a simple Angular application which meant to be running in a Browser.
 The application would access [frusal.com] workspace, it would create a class (which is like a table in many ways) in the workspace and then write some data to it.